MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/ios.md

 MSMobileCenter.isEnabled()
 ```

-## Check Mobile Center SDK version at runtime
+## Check App Center SDK version at runtime

-You can get the version of Mobile Center SDK that you are currently using.
+You can get the version of App Center SDK that you are currently using.

 ```objc
 [MSMobileCenter sdkVersion];